seapath/ci.deprecated/README.md

 must be run once.
 After that, the three jobs should be sequentially triggered for every new commit merged on Gerrit's sfl/master branch.

+# Deploy the hawkBit server

+SWUpdate can interact with an hawkBit server to push updates on the device.
+This server is deployed on a docker container and can be can be launched by docker-compose as described on section [build the images](#-build-the-images).

+Once the server has been deployed it should be accessible from the http server on port 8081.
+In _System Config_ menu, enable "Allow targets to download artifact without security credentials", so that anonymous updates can be used.

+## Update the device

+hawkBit interface should display the upgradable devices.
+Once you perform an update the device will be rebooted and will notify hawkBit with the result (success or failure).